antixenoinitiative/axiwiki/Maelstrom.md

 |**Raijin**		| Pegasi Sector IH-U b3-3		| 2		| 400
 |**Taranis**	| Hyades Sector FB-N b7-6		| A 1	| 130
 |**Thor**			| Col 285 Sector IG-O c6-5	| 3		| 820

-The listed planets above are ammonia worlds and have a distinct spot in the FSS radar.
-They should be easy to find.
-Make sure to turn in cartographic data to make permanent these locations in your system maps.

 ## Maelstrom Dangers